hally9k/subscription-transport-ws-repro/README.md

 Rinse and repeat and observe the number of live WS connections grow.

-These are not receiving messages but don't appear to be terminated either.
+These are not receiving messages but don't appear to be properly terminated either.

 Are these WS not getting GC'd?
 Are these WS taking up resource?